The 6 Best Options Analysis Software and Tools in 2026

 Market Chameleon is the best platform to get a wide range of analytics, research, market trends, options flow, screeners, strategies, P/L calculators, and more.

-I used to sell options fairly often, and frequently used Market Chameleon's “Buy-Write” search to quickly compare a handful of stocks' call premiums, prices, and IVs in order to find the best risk-reward trades:
+I sell options, and frequently used Market Chameleon's “Buy-Write” search to quickly compare a handful of stocks' call premiums, prices, and IVs in order to find the best risk-reward trades:

 The site's Order Flow sections show which stocks traders are most bullish and bearish on, and can also give you a good idea of the market's general sentiment.

-Plus, its Unusual Options Activity screener, which shows larger than normal positions, can be used to find interesting trade ideas.
+Plus, its Unusual Options Activity screener, which shows larger than normal orders, can be used to find interesting trade ideas.

-As you can see, it's a very versatile tool for analyzing options.
-If you're looking for a website where you can sift through the noise of the options market and identify specific trade opportunities, Market Chameleon may be the perfect tool for you.
+As you can see, Market Chameleon has a host of tools for analyzing options.
+It's a great option if you're looking for a website where you can sift through the noise of the options market and identify specific trade opportunities.

 3. tastytrade: Best brokerage for options trading